Tags:

 The moral of pete's story is

-No matter what you in
+No matter what you step in

-walking along and singing song
+Keep walking along and song

 Because it's all good.

-I love my white shoes, I my shoes
+I love my shoes, I my white shoes

 Oh no!

-Pete stepped in a large pile of
+Pete stepped in a large of

 Strawberries!